 - Drilling fluids and drill cuttings.

-- · Deck drainage.
+- Deck drainage (from drillship and support vessels).

 - Laboratory wastes.

-- Cooling water.
+- · Cooling water.

 - Reject (brine) water.

-- Sewage, grey water and putrescible wastes.
+- Sewage, grey water and putrescible wastes (from drillship and support vessels).

-- Cement.
+- Cement

 - Disposal of BOP fluids.

-- Ballast water.
+- Ballast water (from drillship and support vessels).

-- Increased turbidity in the water column. - Localised smothering of benthic fauna from drill cuttings. - Toxic effects of hydrocarbons and chemicals on marine biota or changes in habitat characteristics. - Physical coating or asphyxiation, or disruption of physiological or behavioural processes in marine biota by hydrocarbons. - · Localised increases in environmental nutrient loading. - Localised reduction in water quality (e.g. including reduced dissolved oxygen and an increase in water temperature and salinity).
+- Increased turbidity in the water column. - Localised smothering of benthic fauna from drill cuttings. - Toxic effects of hydrocarbons and chemicals on marine biota or changes in habitat characteristics. - Physical coating or asphyxiation, or disruption of physiological or behavioural processes in marine biota by hydrocarbons. - Localised increases in environmental nutrient loading. - Localised reduction in water quality (e.g. including reduced dissolved oxygen and an increase in water temperature and salinity).